Ziyang-Jin/A-Thinking-Ape/README.md

 This is a project built for applying a co-op position in the company A-Thinking-Ape.
+It gives an interesting question described in the 'Problem_Decription.txt'.
 I have written my answers and people can check if there a better way to do it.